jnvi143/Currency-Converter/README.md

 # Currency-Converter
-To run this project, add your own Twelve Data API key in `script.js`.
+T0 run this project ,
+Replace YOUR_API_KEY with your own FreeCurrencyAPI key.